jwulf/zeebe-pr-workflow/README.md

-# Zeebe PR Workflow Demo
+# Zeebe GitHub Action "Hacktober Concierge" Workflow

 A demonstration of the [Zeebe GitHub Action](https://github.com/jwulf/zeebe-action) for integration with Camunda Cloud.
 The complete code for this guide is available at [https://github.com/jwulf/zeebe-pr-workflow](https://github.com/jwulf/zeebe-pr-workflow).

-In this Getting Started Guide, you will use the Zeebe GitHub Action to automatically deploy BPMN workflows to Camunda Cloud on push to master, and to start a workflow for PRs.
+In this Getting Started Guide, you will use the Zeebe GitHub Action to automatically deploy BPMN workflows to Camunda Cloud on push to master, and to start a "concierge" workflow for PRs from external contributors.

 Our scenario is based on Hacktoberfest.
 We have a number of open source repos, and we're going to be encouraging external contributors to submit pull requests.